adobe/asset-compute-integration-tests/README.md

 Integration tests for the Asset Compute Developer Experience.

+These run daily via Travis CI cron jobs to test whether any new Node JS or `aio` versions introduce issues in the developer experience.

 ## Contributing

 Contributions are welcomed!
 Read the [Contributing Guide](./.github/CONTRIBUTING.md) for more information.